ArchiveTeam/grab-site/README.md

 *	`--igon`: Print all URLs being ignored to the terminal and dashboard.
 Can be changed during the crawl by `touch`ing or `rm`ing the `DIR/igoff` file.
+	This is slower because it needs to find the specific regexp to blame.

 *	`--no-video`: Skip the download of videos by both mime type and file extension.
 	Skipped videos are logged to `DIR/skipped_videos`.
 Can be